MorsGames/sm64plus-launcher/README.md

     ????

 - #### Step 6:
-    Profit?</br>
+    Profit?

     Actually, no. You cannot really use the launcher directly after cloning repository since you _have to_ use it with an already cloned repository of the `dev` branch of the actual game, as well as an existing build.
-Most of the time trying to pair the latest commit of launcher with the stable branch game will give unintended results, and trying to run the game directly would just force you to clone the game's repository and recompile the game _every single time_.</br>
+Most of the time trying to pair the latest commit of launcher with the stable branch game will give unintended results, and trying to run the game directly would just force you to clone the game's repository and recompile the game _every single time_.

     Instead you need to manually build the game according to the [Manual Building Guide](https://github.com/MorsGames/sm64plus/wiki/Manual-Building-Guide).
 The only thing you need to do differently is to use the command `git clone https://github.com/MorsGames/sm64plus.git --branch dev` instead of what's written there.
 The folder you choose for the cloned repository doesn't entirely matter, just try not to forget it because we will be needing it later.

 - #### Step 7: